Sandi: A System for Accountability: Optimality

 \subsection{Memoryless Game}

 We consider a game for a rational sender, where in each move the sender has two options: (1) it can set up a new endorsed channel and use it to execute a script within the current epoch, or (2) it can wait for the next epoch.
-In each epoch, the sender can only execute one script per each endorsed channel.
-As usual, at the end of epoch $i$ the sender's score is computed from its current score \score, its number of reports \reportCount, and the noise $\noise_i$ as $\reputationFunc(\score, \reportCount + \noise_i)$.
+In each epoch, the sender executes one script per each endorsed channel.
+At the end of epoch $i$ the sender's score is computed from its current score \score, its number of reports \reportCount, and the noise $\noise_i$ as $\reputationFunc(\score, \reportCount + \noise_i)$.

-We make the assumption that the receivers are memoryless and probabilistic.
-That is, their behavior is entirely governed by the functions $\rewardLabel$, $\probReward$, and $\probReport$ (recall \autoref{subsec:conversations-and-scripts}), and that these functions do not evolve.
+We assume that receivers are memoryless and probabilistic so that their behavior is entirely captured by the random variables $\rewardLabel$, $\probReward$, and $\probReport$ (recall \autoref{subsec:conversations-and-scripts}).
 We assume the number of epochs is limited, as the senders or \accountabilityServer do not exist forever.
-We assume \accountabilityServer's random coins are fixed and denote by $\{\noise_i\}$ the noises it samples for each epoch~$i$.
-We assume that there is limit \remainingReports to the total number of reports each sender is allowed to get during the entire game (including DP noise), after which it can get no more tags or rewards.
-Thus, a rational sender must come up with a strategy for using its entire report budget \remainingReports to maximize its expected total reward.
+We assume \accountabilityServer's random coins are fixed and denote by $\noise_i$ the noise it samples in epoch~$i$.
+We assume that there is a limit \remainingReports to the total number of reports each sender is allowed to get during the entire game (including DP noise), after which it can get no more tags or rewards.
+Thus, a rational sender should use its entire report budget \remainingReports in maximizing its expected total reward.